aszynkow/oci_terraform_school/session2_compartment/README.md

 - How to use trraform.tfvars to set variables
 - How to create and destroy an OCI compartment
-- How to work with Outputs and variables
+- How to work with outputs and variables
+- How to work with Terraform State Files

 ## 🛠 Step 0: Clone this repository (if you have not already)